-The instrument makes use of a CCD sensor to form the image of the droplet.
-The CCD sensor inputs images and live video to a computer for further analysis.
+The instrument makes use of a CMOS sensor to form the image of the droplet.
+The CMOS sensor inputs images and live video to a computer for further analysis.

 If H represents the protruding height of droplet and D the diameter of the lens, then the contact angle θ is defined by geometry as,